 Comment.
-Section 52740 is amended to reflect advances in recording technology and for 6 consistency of terminology.
+Section 52740 is amended to reflect advances in recording technology and for consistency of terminology.
 For a similar reform, see 2002 Cal.
 Stat. ch.
-1068 (replacing 7 numerous references to "audiotape" in Civil Discovery Act with either "audio technology," 8 "audio recording," or "audio record," as context required).
-9
+1068 (replacing numerous references to "audiotape" in Civil Discovery Act with either "audio technology," audio recording," or "audio record," as context required).

 Educ.
 Code § 52742 (amended).
-Review of films and video recordings 10 shall be submitted to the Curriculum Development and Supplemental Materials 13
+Review of films and video recordings 12

-SEC. .
-Section 52742 of the Education Code is amended to read: 11 this article, only upon adoption by the Curriculum Development and Supplemental 15
+- SEC.
+Section 52742 of the Education Code is amended to read: - 52742.
+The films or video tapes recordings produced pursuant to this article - shall be submitted to the Curriculum Development and Supplemental Materials 15 - Commission for its review, and may be made available to schools, as provided by 16 - this article, only upon adoption by the Curriculum Development and Supplemental 17 - Materials Commission.
+18 - 19 Comment.
+Section 52742 is amended to reflect advances in recording technology and for consistency of terminology.

-52742.
-The films or video tapes recordings produced pursuant to this article 12

-Commission for its review, and may be made available to schools, as provided by 14

-Materials Commission.
-16

-Comment.
-Section 52742 is amended to reflect advances in recording technology and for 17 consistency of terminology.
 For a similar reform, see 2002 Cal.
 Stat. ch.
-1068 (replacing 18 19 numerous references to "audiotape" in Civil Discovery Act with either "audio technology,"

-"audio recording," or "audio record," as context required).
-20
+1068 (replacing 20 numerous references to "audiotape" in Civil Discovery Act with either "audio technology," 21 "audio recording," or "audio record," as context required).
+22

-21 Educ.
+Educ.
 Code § 52743 (amended).
-Availability of films and video recordings
+Availability of films and video recordings 23

 - SEC. .
-Section 52743 of the Education Code is amended to read: 22 - 52743.
-The State Department of Education shall make available the films or 23 - video tapes recordings produced pursuant to this article to schools.
-24
+Section 52743 of the Education Code is amended to read: 24 - 52743.
+The State Department of Education shall make available the films or 25 video tapes recordings produced pursuant to this article to schools.
+26 - Comment.
+Section 52743 is amended to reflect advances in recording technology and for 27 consistency of terminology.
+For a similar reform, see 2002 Cal.
+Stat. ch.
+1068 (replacing 28 numerous references to "audiotape" in Civil Discovery Act with either "audio technology," 29 "audio recording," or "audio record," as context required).
+30

 Educ.
 Code § 56341.1 (amended).
-Individualized education programs 25
+Individualized education programs

-- SEC. .
-Section 56341.1 of the Education Code is amended to read: 26 - 56341.1. (a) When developing each pupil's individualized education program, 27 - the individualized education program team shall consider the following: 28 - (1) The strengths of the pupil.
-29 - (2) The concerns of the parents or guardians for enhancing the education of the 30 pupil.
-31 - (3) The results of the initial assessment or most recent assessment of the pupil.
-32 - (4) The academic, developmental, and functional needs of the child.
-33 - (b) The individualized education program team shall do the following: 34 - (1) In the case of a pupil whose behavior impedes his or her learning or that of 35 others, consider the use of positive behavioral interventions and supports, and 36 other strategies, to address that behavior.
-37
+- SEC.
+Section 56341.1 of the Education Code is amended to read: 32 - 56341.1. (a) When developing each pupil's individualized education program, 33 the individualized education program team shall consider the following: - 34

+(1) The strengths of the pupil.

+- (2) The concerns of the parents or guardians for enhancing the education of the 36 pupil.
+37 - (3) The results of the initial assessment or most recent assessment of the pupil.
+38 - (4) The academic, developmental, and functional needs of the child.
+39 - (b) The individualized education program team shall do the following: 40